blueag8/Photography_Website/README.md

  STRIPE
  testing code
 4242 4242 4242 4242
-cvc (any three numbers)
+CVC (any three numbers)
 111
 expiry (must be after current date)
 01/2021

 There is a lot more testing I would like to integrate including more of the automated testing.
 I have created a Travis.yml file but am currently having issues passing the build.
-Due to time constraints and passing a deadline I am happy to submit as is for the purpose of assessment.
-Through the manual testing I am happy that the site is user friendly and works as expected.
+Due to time constraints and passing a deadline I am happy to submit as is for assessment.
+Through the manual testing, I am happy that the site is user-friendly and works as expected.

 I will be forking this project and continuing to work on it for Henk.